grails/grails-gradle-plugin-archived/README.md

     }

     dependencies {
+        logging "org.slf4j:slf4j-log4j12:1.5.5"
-        compile "org.grails:grails-crud:1.3.4",
+        compile "org.grails:grails-crud:${grailsVersion}",
-                "org.grails:grails-gorm:1.3.4"
+                "org.grails:grails-gorm:${grailsVersion}"
     }

+You **must** declare the `grailsVersion` property *before* applying the Grails plugin.

+You **must** declare an `slf4j` dependency as part of the `logging` configuration.

-You must include a version of the 'grails-bootstrap' artifact in the 'classpath' configuration.
+You **must** include a version of the 'grails-bootstrap' artifact in the 'classpath' configuration.
 You should also add whichever Grails artifacts you need. 'grails-crud' and 'grails-gorm' will give you everything you need for a standard Grails web application.

 *Warning* If you're using a pre-1.3.5 or pre-1.2.4 version of Grails, you'll need to add this runtime dependency to your project's build file: